 The Fillmore Silver Spring: Seeking the gods of metal or the kings of hip hop?
 Your DC-area destination is none other than The Fillmore Silver Spring.
-This stately location of the chain named for the hallowed concert hall holds 2,000 people.
-And it’s a very short walk from the WMATA Silver Spring Metro Station, making it a very convenient place to see the world’s biggest touring acts.
+This stately location of the chain named for the hallowed concert hall holds 2,000 people, and it’s a very short walk from the WMATA Silver Spring Metro Station.

 The Howard Theatre: The smoothest concert hall for soul and R&B acts, and more than its share of indie rockers as well, the historic Howard Theatre is a cozy place to see some big names.
 It holds 1,242 people.

 Union Stage: One of the city’s newest clubs, Union Stage provides bands with an appealing stage and audiences with a good soundsystem, yummy pizza, and a strong selection of beer.
 The gents who run Jammin’ Java in the suburbs brought Union Stage to life in the city, and it’s doing great things with the capacity to hold 450 people.